Skip to content

 Recipients:

-Manu Platt to Receive 2024 Florence R. Sabin Award
+Sharon Gerecht to Receive the 2026 Florence R. Sabin Award

-NAVBO’s Meritorious Awards and Diversity, Equity & Inclusion Committees are pleased to name Manu Platt, Ph.D., as the 2024 recipient of the Florence R. Sabin Award.
+NAVBO is pleased to announce the selection of Sharon Gerecht, M.Sc., Ph.D., as the 2026 recipient of the Florence R. Sabin Award.
 The Sabin Award recognizes a unique individual who embodies the spirit of Dr. Florence Sabin (1871-1953), who broke scientific and social barriers with her research and community engagement.
-Sabin was known as a brilliant scientist, a trailblazer and role model for women in the medical profession and a steadfast believer in equal opportunities for women.
+Sabin was known as a brilliant scientist, a trailblazer and role model for women in the medical profession and a steadfast believer in professional opportunities for women.
 The award is open to members of cardio/vascular biology communities who have worked as scientists, physicians, or physician/scientists.
-Candidates must have distinguished themselves in at least one of the following areas: promoting diversity, equity, and inclusion in social issues which benefit underrepresented groups, public health, or public service to the broader community, in addition to their scientific/clinical accomplishments.
-This year’s award will be presented to Dr. Platt on Wednesday, October 23, 2024, at VB2024 in Pacific Grove, California.
+This year’s award will be presented to Dr. Gerecht on Wednesday, October 21, 2026, at VB2026 in Pacific Grove, California.

-Please join us at Asilomar this October to honor Dr. Platt as NAVBO’s 2024 Florence R. Sabin Award recipient.
+Please join us at Asilomar this October to honor Dr. Gerecht as NAVBO’s 2026 Florence R. Sabin Award recipient.

 Florence Sabin